lismd/CNN-CV-algorithms/faster-RCNNs/keras_faster_rcnn/README.md

 ![](https://i.loli.net/2018/09/03/5b8c9e1fabfc3.png)

-> this is a very userful implementation of faster-rcnn based on tensorflow and keras, the model is very clear and just saved in .h5 file, out of box to use, and easy to train on other data set with full support. if you have any question, feel free to ask me via wechat: jintianiloveu
+> this is a very userful implementation of faster-rcnn based on tensorflow and keras, the model is very clear and just saved in .h5 file, out of box to use, and easy to train on other data set with full support.

 ## Update